gumaerc-testorg/9.013j-spring-2008/content/pages/readings.md

 Lefkowitz, Robert J, and Erin J Whalen. "β-Arrestins: Traffic Cops of Cell Signaling." _Current Opinion in Cell Biology_ 16 (2004): 162-168.

-Shenoy, Sudha K., Patricia H. McDonald, Trudy A. Kohout, et al. "Regulation of Receptor Fate by Ubiquitination of Activated β2 -Adrenergic Receptor and β-Arrestin." _Science_ 294, no. 9 (November 2001): 1307-1313.
+Shenoy, Sudha K., Patricia H. McDonald, Trudy A. Kohout, et al. "Regulation of Receptor Fate by Ubiquitination of Activated β{{< sub "2" >}} -Adrenergic Receptor and β-Arrestin." _Science_ 294, no. 9 (November 2001): 1307-1313.

 Gilman, Alfred G. "G Proteins and Regulation of Adenylyl Cyclase." _Bioscience Reports_ 15, no. 2 (April 1995): 65-97.